Trump Winery: History and acquisition

 Trump, a longstanding friend of John and Patricia Kluge, purchased the 1300 acre estate, including the vineyards and winemaking operation, out of foreclosure from three different banks for $8.5 million.
 He initially offered the banks $20 million to bail out Kluge Estate, but when they refused, he began to buy the property through foreclosure auctions and private purchases.
 After acquiring the winery, Trump hired Patricia Kluge as vice president of operations and William Moses as chief executive officer.
 He also bought the parcel directly from the Kluge trust for $150,000.
-The bank alleged that Trump subsequently arranged for "No Trespassing" signs to be placed around the mansion allowing the lawns to become overgrown in order to ward off potential buyers and to give the appearance of Trump's exclusive access to the property, although the bank's interest in the main house included right-of-way easements.
-Trump placed a winning bid of $3.6 million at auction for the mansion property, a significant discount from the $16 million the bank had paid at the foreclosure auction and Patricia's original $100 million asking price.
-Bank of America rejected the bid and retained possession.
+The bank later alleged that Trump subsequently arranged for "No Trespassing" signs to be placed around the property and allowed the lawns to become overgrown in order to ward off potential buyers giving an appearance of Trump's exclusive access to the property, although the bank's property interest of the main house included right-of-way easements.
+Trump then purchased the land from Bank of America for $3.6 million, a significant discount from the $16 million the bank had paid at the foreclosure auction to retain the property and Kluge's original $100 million asking price the prior year.

-In October 2012, Trump bought Albemarle House from Bank of America for $6.7 million, completing his acquisition of the entire estate.
+In October 2012, Trump bought Albemarle House from Bank of America for $6.7 million, completing acquisition of the entire estate.